catseye/The-Dossier/article/Perspective on Text Adventures.md

 (in virtue).
 This is not a strong connotation, but the activity in most text adventures does span a variety of discrete locations.

-I don't even usually call text adventures "games", although this is an unrelated habit, not of much consequence here.
-One can make a very strong argument that a text adventure is a kind of game.
+I don't even usually call text adventures "games", but that's for reasons that probably aren't relevant here.
+One can make a strong argument that a text adventure is a kind of game, but it's also not necessary to look at them that way.

 The requirement that the player communicates their intentions in a textual form disqualifies things like "Choose Your Own Adventure" books